prantlf/timezone-support/README.md

 const { findTimeZone, getZonedTime } = require('timezone-support')
 ```

 You can read more about the [module loading](./docs/API.md#loading) in other environments, like with ES6 or in web browsers.
 [Usage scenarios](./docs/usage.md#usage-scenarios) demonstrate applications of this library in typical real-world scenarios.
 [Design concepts](./docs/design.md#design-concepts) explain the approach to time zone handling taken by tni library and types of values used ion the interface.
+[Generating custom time zone data](./docs/usage.md#generate-custom-time-zone-data) will allow you to save the overall package size by limiting the supported year span.
 Finally, the [API reference](./docs/API.md#api-reference) lists all functions with a description of their functionality.

 ## Library Integrations